stride3d/stride-docs/en/manual/get-started/index.md

 <span class="label label-doc-level">Beginner</span>

 This chapter explains everything you need to start using Stride from scratch.
+For video tutorials, have a look at the the [Tutorials](https://doc.stride3d.net/latest/en/tutorials/index.html).

 ![Game Studio](media/get-started.jpg)